Can You Use A Massage Gun for Pinched Nerve? Will it Help?

 How long does it take for a pinched nerve to heal?

-- Physicians and other medical professionals use the phrase “pinched nerve” to describe a number of conditions in which a nerve endures sustained compression from structures such as tight muscles, bones, or connective tissues.
+• Physicians and other medical professionals use the phrase “pinched nerve” to describe several conditions where a nerve endures sustained compression from structures such as tight muscles, bones, or connective tissues.

-- Common risk factors for developing a pinched nerve can be avoided by maintaining a healthy weight, good posture, and engaging in regular exercise.
-However, in some cases, nerve compression is a result of natural aging which includes changes to our boney structures, muscles, and connective tissues.
-In instances where conservative treatment methods are unsuccessful more invasive measures may be required.
+• Common risk factors for developing a pinched nerve can be avoided by maintaining a healthy weight, good posture, and engaging in regular exercise.
+However, in some cases, nerve compression results from natural aging, which includes changes to our bony structures, muscles, and connective tissues.
+In instances where conservative treatment methods are unsuccessful, more invasive measures may be required.

 Article Sources